Bamboo Forest *

 Location: Tokyo, Japan

 The pavilion is a pure bamboo structure composed of three elements.
-Grid: intersecting two grids create the volume.
-Arch: eleven arches are inserted into the grids to create an open space to stroll through the pavilion.
-Box: thirty-one boxes are installed to solidify the whole structure.
-The pavilion embraces greenery with living bamboo planted into the boxes, expressing Vo Trong Nghia Architects' important pursuit of bringing greenery back to the city.
-All visitors are invited to consider the great potential of bamboo and envision what it may be like to have greenery in a city.
+Grid: intersecting 2 grids define the entire volume.
+Arch: 11 arches are inserted into the grids to make an open space to stroll through the pavilion.
+Box: 31 boxes are installed to solidify the whole structure and plant living bamboo.
+The pavilion embraces greenery of living bamboo planted into the boxes, expressing the designer’s important pursuit of bringing greenery back to the city.
+During 2 months of the exhibition period, the pavilion, as it was recognized from the street, encouraged not only visitors but also passers-by to consider the great potential of bamboo as building material and envision what it may be like to have greenery incorporated into architecture in the city.